DariaUtkinaEj/amo-leads-getter/README.md

 4. This and all next commands should be run in / project directory.
 Run migration: php artisan migrate
 5. Run this command to get data from amo api: php artisan update:lead

+// using live-server, open server,pgadmin or adminer you can see database with all tables in your browser.

 * The second way to get the app with docker&docker-compose tools:
-1. Clone this repository git clone https://github.com/DariaUtkinaEj/amo-leads-getter
+1. Clone this repository: git clone https://github.com/DariaUtkinaEj/amo-leads-getter
 2. Make sure you have docker installed on your local machine, you do not need to have php / postgreSQL / Laravel / webserver installed on your machine
 3. Copy .env file: cp .env.example .env
 4. Set the environment variables in .env file